mattssawyer/cfb_prediction_model/README.md

 Calibration hurt Brier on 2025 (raw 0.194 → calibrated 0.199), so it is
 currently disabled and the app reports uncalibrated probabilities.

-## Automating weekly runs (GitHub Actions)

-1. Push this repo to GitHub.
-2. Settings → Secrets and variables → Actions → New repository secret:
-   - Name: `CFBD_API_KEY`
-   - Value: your CFBD API key.
-3. The workflow runs every Sunday 08:00 UTC.
-To trigger it manually, go to Actions → Weekly Predictions → Run workflow (with optional season/week overrides).

-Every run:
-- Refreshes CFBD data for the current season.
-- Builds features and runs the model.
-- Commits `predictions/{season}/week{N}.json` back to `main`.
-- Vercel (or whatever the frontend host is) auto-redeploys on the commit.

-Every push to `main` — including the weekly bot commit — triggers a redeploy.

 ## Anatomy of a weekly run

 ```